elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/README.md

 ```

 Signals are space aware and default to the "default" space for these scripts if you do not export
 the variable of SPACE_URL.
-For example, if you want to post signals to the space `test-space` you would
+For example, if you want to post rules to the space `test-space` you would
 set your SPACE_URL to be:

 ```sh